 Each team plays each of the other teams in the group once, with three points awarded for a win, one for a draw and none for a defeat.

 The 52 associations participating in the qualifying round are drawn into 13 groups of four teams.
 The UEFA administration establishes the draw procedure on the basis of the qualifying round coefficient ranking list (see) and communicates it prior to the draw.

-The two teams that qualify for the elite round directly, the 13 group winners, the 13 runners-up and the four best third-placed teams in the qualifying round play the elite round.
+The team that qualifies for the elite round directly, the 13 group winners, the 13 runners-up and the best third-placed team in the qualifying round play the elite round.

-The 32 associations participating in the elite round are ranked based on their results in the qualifying round (see) and drawn into eight groups of four teams each.
+The 28 associations participating in the elite round are ranked based on their results in the qualifying round (see) and drawn into seven groups of four teams each.
 The UEFA administration establishes the draw procedure and communicates it prior to the draw.

-The eight group winners and the seven best runners-up of the elite round qualify for the final tournament.
+The seven group winners of the elite round qualify for the final tournament.